Wadi al-Far'a

-Wadi al-Far'a (وادي الفارعة) is a Palestinian village in the Tubas Governorate in the northeastern West Bank located five kilometers southwest of Tubas.
+Wadi al-Far'a (وادي الفارعة) is a Palestinian village in the Tubas Governorate of the State of Palestine, in the northeastern West Bank, located five kilometers southwest of Tubas.
 It has a land area of 12,000 dunams, of which 337 is built-up and 10,500 are for agricultural purposes.
 It is under the complete control of the Palestinian National Authority and is adjacent to the Far'a refugee camp.
-According to the Palestinian Central Bureau of Statistics, Wadi al-Far'a had a population of 2,340 inhabitants.
+According to the Palestinian Central Bureau of Statistics, Wadi al-Far'a had a population of 3,998 inhabitants in 2017.